dzzz0/turtle-wallet/README.md

 ## Getting Started

-To get started, install the prerequisites as detailed below, then look at the "Running" section
+To get started, install the prerequisites manually as detailed or run the setup scripts below, then look at the "Running" section

 ### Prerequisites